rembold-data-engineering-master/HW01_FDE/Problem4.md

 ```

 ## Part C
-How many bands have "death" appearing in their name?
+How many bands have the colors black or white appearing somewhere in their name?
  - **Answer:**
  - **Description:**
 ```sql